 Blue Sky Café- An Agrarian Kitchen

-Sky Islands’ students will continue to take part in the ongoing establishment and maintenance of our site-based farms and preparing lunches as part of the school’s Blue Sky Café.
+Sky Islands’ students take part in the ongoing establishment and maintenance of our site-based farms and preparing lunches as part of the school’s Blue Sky Café.
 This is an urban farm-to-kitchen program to provide students with experience in both growing and preparing food.
 Student harvests from our on-site farms, as well as supplementary produce in partnership with Pivot Produce, help to create the healthy lunches for themselves and everyone in the school community.

 Designed to provide students with an authentic kitchen and dining experience, as well as generating minimal waste, the Blue Sky Café features real glass, flatware and tableware (not paper or plastic), provisions for vegan dishes, and opportunities for select menu choices.
 Menu planning based on seasonal ingredients will allow us to do this at a very low cost to students—the goal is that every student, regardless of income, can afford a Blue Sky Café lunch.

-Monthly subscription prices are thirty/$35 per student, or twenty/$25 for students enrolled in the Culinary Arts/ Test Kitchen classes.
+Monthly subscription prices are thirty-five dollars per student, or twenty-five dollars for students enrolled in the Culinary Arts classes.

 Thank you for your support of our local food system and economy, sustainable organic agriculture, and the health of our students!